 After Final Crisis: Revelations, Renee takes over the backup story in Detective Comics beginning at issue #854.
 When DC introduced The New 52 in 2011, Renee Montoya as essentially wiped from the DC continuity.

-During the event Convergence, Pre-Flashpoint (the continuity before the New 52), Renee returns and teams up with Huntress and Batwoman to try to save Harvey Dent.
-After Convergence, a non-question Renee Montoya is reintroduced in Detective Comics#41.
+During DC’s Convergence event, Pre-New 52, Renee returns and teams up with Huntress and Batwoman to try to save Harvey Dent.
+After Convergence, a non-Question Renee Montoya is reintroduced in Detective Comics#41.

-Outside of comics, Renee has made a number of appearances after Batman: The Animated Series and The New Batman Adventures.
-She was a supporting character in the first season of Gotham on Fox (played by Victoria Cartagena), was Kate Kane’s love interest in the DC Animated film Batman: Bad Blood, and is a precious gift in the video game Batman: The Telltale Series.
+Outside of comics, She was a supporting character in the first season of Gotham on Fox (played by Victoria Cartagena), was Kate Kane’s love interest in the DC Animated film Batman: Bad Blood, and is a precious gift in the video game Batman: The Telltale Series.

 Renee Montoya is the foremost queer woman of color in the DC Universe and is one of the most prominent lesbians in mainstream comics.
 I glossed over a lot because I don’t want to ruin Renee’s journey for anyone.
 Hopefully, this piqued your interest and you check her out!